d4rkstar/jbpm-keycloak/README.md

 Inside keycloak, create a new realm.
 Call it as you want.
 In our demo, we'll use a realm called "jbpm".

+I've written another [README.md](https://github.com/d4rkstar/kong-konga-keycloak#5-keycloak-containers) on keycloak: you may find useful start from a docker image.

 ### KIE

 - download a business application stub from https://start.jbpm.org.
 Then unzip the folder.